Using TSDuck as a library for C++, Python, Java

 There is a binary installer for the TSDuck development environment too.
 So, there is no need to rebuild TSDuck first.
 See more details here.

 For Python and Java developers, TSDuck bindings exist to allow running transport stream processing pipelines from Python or Java applications.
-But since TSDuck is essentially a large C++ library, only a limited set of features is accessible from applications in other languages.
+However, because TSDuck is essentially a large C++ library, only a limited set of features is accessible from applications in other languages.
 See more details here.